dopeboy/dopeboy.github.io/_posts/2017-08-19-django-react-redux-heroku-base.md

 One of the biggest pains with doing modern full stack web development is in the configuration of the toolchain.
 Luckily, the folks at [Seedstars](https://www.seedstars.com/) have put together a [fantastic boilerplate project](https://github.com/Seedstars/django-react-redux-base), based on Django & React + Redux, that does all of that for you.

 Here are the adjustments needed to get that boilerplate project deployed on Heroku.
-Because Seedstars constantly improves their project, I can guarantee that these instructions work at the time of this writing on release [b41971f](https://github.com/Seedstars/django-react-redux-base/tree/b41971fcfd20ae8feb068870c68db40856db36cb).
+Because Seedstars constantly improves their project, these instructions are guaranteed to work at the time of this writing on release [b41971f](https://github.com/Seedstars/django-react-redux-base/tree/b41971fcfd20ae8feb068870c68db40856db36cb).
 I'm assuming you've already created a Heroku instance and that you're using Postgres.

 ## Instructions